Disease Guide ·Dental Disease ·2026

 4Can cats eat normally after tooth extractions?

-Yes — most cats eat better after extractions because the source of pain is removed.
-Cats don't chew their food the way humans do, so missing teeth rarely affect eating ability.
-Even cats with full-mouth extractions adapt well and eat both wet and dry food.
-Soft food is recommended for the first 1-2 weeks after surgery, then most cats return to their regular diet.
+Yes - most eat better after extractions because pain ends.
+Cats don't chew like humans, so missing teeth rarely affect eating.
+Even full-mouth extractions adapt well.
+Soft food 1-2 weeks, then regular diet.

 5How often should my cat get a dental cleaning?